diegocastan/AlgorithmicToolbox/README.md

 * Python: Max time used: 0.01/5.00, max memory used: 9125888/536870912

+Advanced Problem: Last Digit of the Sum of Squares of Fibonacci Numbers </br>

+* Python: Max time used: 0.01/5.00, max memory used: 9125888/536870912

 ## Week 3
 ###  Programming Assignment: Greedy Algorithms
 Problem: Changing Money </br>